Moderna, Inc. (NASDAQ:MRNA) Director Noubar Afeyan Sells 10,000 Shares

-Moderna, Inc. (NASDAQ:MRNA – Get Rating) Director Noubar Afeyan sold 10,000 shares of the business’s stock in a transaction dated Wednesday, December 7th.
-The stock was sold at an average price of $172.16, for a total transaction of $1,721,600.00.
-Following the sale, the director now directly owns 2,297,209 shares in the company, valued at approximately $395,487,501.44.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Moderna, Inc. (NASDAQ:MRNA – Get Rating) Director Noubar Afeyan sold 10,000 shares of the company’s stock in a transaction dated Wednesday, December 14th.
+The stock was sold at an average price of $195.00, for a total transaction of $1,950,000.00.
+Following the transaction, the director now owns 2,287,209 shares of the company’s stock, valued at approximately $446,005,755.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Noubar Afeyan also recently made the following trade(s):